 24. Video Editing

-Video editing takes a special skill and patience to complete.
-A small business owner in video editing for movies, commercials, or business presentations can often earn between $75 to $100 per hour.
+Video editing takes both skill and patience.
+Your small business focused on video editing for movies, commercials, or business presentations could bring you between $75 and $100 per hour.

 25. Closed Captioning Service